 You would think the story should end there, but it didn’t.

 A few years later, I was teaching at Columbia College Chicago.
 As I was taking roll call, I found myself in the same room with Michael Peterson’s adopted daughter, who I’d interviewed several years before and who was now my student.
+We were both shocked and had to evolve our relationship so it could be safe for both of us.
+We continue to be friends to this day.

 Karma is an interesting reminder that what goes around might very well come around again.